Types of Cells

 400

-This severe, life-threatening allergic reaction causes a sudden drop in blood pressure and narrowed airways, requiring an immediate epinephrine injection.
+This severe, life-threatening allergic reaction causes a sudden drop in blood pressure and narrowed airways and requires immediate treatment with epinephrine.(Hint: Starts with an A)

 anaphylaxis